ravager1204/ravager1204/README.md

 I'm a Data Engineer specializing in building scalable **ETL/ELT pipelines** and **cloud data solutions**.
 Passionate about turning complex data into actionable insights that drive business decisions.

-Currently working with modern data stack technologies to build robust data infrastructure for healthcare and FinTech applications.

 ---